IFAN: An Explainability-Focused Interaction Framework for Humans and NLP Models: Limitations Future Work

 \section{Limitations \& Future Work}

 As of now, our feedback system is limited to applications in the sequence-to-class format.
-However, current and future work is already focusing on extending the pipeline to token-to-class and sequence-to-sequence use cases.
+Work on extending the platform to further task through LLM prompting is currently in progress (see Appendix~\ref{sec:app_llm}).

 At the same time, we currently offer a limited set of explanation, feedback, and management options, which we plan to increase in the immediate future.
 A small user study has been conducted (Appendix \ref{sec:user_study}) to collect feedback about the platform and improve its user-friendliness.
 Our intent is to continue iterating the development of new features with trials with developers and laymen.